ctingwai/ctingwai.github.com/source/_posts/2013-04-23-permanent-dns-settings-for-network-manager.markdown

 Once it's set, not even the root can modify this file, so you have to remove _immutable_ flag first before editing this file:
 	# chattr -i /etc/resolv.conf

-I have not personally tested this method though, there might be some complaints by NetworkManager about not able to write to `/etc/resolv.conf`.
+I have not personally tested this method though, there might be some complaints by NetworkManager that it is not able to write to `/etc/resolv.conf`.